KE-AI-ENG/FastDM/README_en.md

 use the `image_edit.py` script in the `examples/demo` folder to edit an image:

 `python image_edit.py --model-path /path/to/Qwen-Image-Edit --use-int8 --image-path ./ast_ride_horse.png --prompts "Change the horse's color to purple, with a flash light background."`

+Similar to Text2Image, you can also use the gradio_launch.py ​​script to build a web service for image editing, allowing you to enjoy multi-image editing similar to **nano-banana**.
+For more details, please refer to [gradio service demo](./examples/serve/readme.md)

 #### Controlnet: